 - 1 clove garlic

-- ¼ cup fresh parsley, chopped, loosely packed
+- ¼ cup fresh parsley, loosely packed chopped

-- ¼ cup fresh chives, chopped, loosely packed
+- ¼ cup fresh chives, loosely packed chopped

-- For the Salad
+For the Salad

-- 1 head green leaf lettuce, chopped
+- 1 head green leaf lettuce chopped (about 6 cups)

-- 1 bunch watercress, stems removed
+- 1 bunch watercress stems removed (about 1 cup)

-- 1 head radicchio, sliced
+- 1 head radicchio sliced (about 1 cup)

-- ¼ cup sliced almonds, toasted
+- ¼ cup chopped walnuts toasted

-- ¼ cup parsley, chopped
+- ¼ cup parsley chopped

-- ½ cup vegan feta, or your favorite vegan cheese
+- ½ cup vegan feta

 - Mix the curdled milk, cashews, mustard, garlic, and salt together in a food processor or high-speed blender until smooth and creamy.
 Add the parsley and chives and pulse a couple times to combine.

-- Blanch the asparagus.
-Prepare a large bowl with ice water.
+- Prepare a large bowl with ice water.
 Bring a large pot of salted water to a boil.
 Add the asparagus and cook for 2 to 4 minutes (depending on thickness), until bright green.
 Remove the asparagus pieces from the pot with tongs or a skimmer, and immediately transfer them to the ice water bowl.
 Let them sit in the ice water for a minute.
 Drain and pat dry.